Optimal Control of Incompressible Ideal Flows with Obstacle Avoidance: Extremals for the obstacle avoidance optimal control problem

-The equations \eqref{necessary:conditions} appearing in the previous Theorem are precisely the Euler-Lagrange equations for the functional $\mathcal{J}$.
-However, these equations do not explicitly describe the evolution of the velocity field $v$ as do the Euler equations in \eqref{eulereq}.
+The equations \eqref{necessary:conditions} are precisely the Euler--Lagrange equations associated with the functional $\mathcal{J}$.
+However, they do not yet give an explicit evolution equation for the Eulerian velocity field $v$, in contrast with the Euler equations \eqref{eulereq}.